-Denver's most prolific brewery in terms of volume, Great Divide Brewing Company has two locations downtown in the Ballpark neighborhood and in RiNo.
+Denver's most prolific brewery in terms of volume, Great Divide Brewing Company has two locations: the Great Divide brewery and taproom downtown in the Ballpark neighborhood and the Great Divide Barrel Bar in RiNo.
 The beer list is long and varied, running the gamut from Denver Pale Ale and Titan IPA to Yeti Imperial Stout and Strawberry Rhubarb Sour.

 Also in the Ballpark area, Jagged Mountain Craft Brewery is known for its big and experimental beers: Five Years Strong celebrated the milestone for the brewery with a 15 percent alcohol by volume Belgian quintuple, and you'll typically find a nice selection of barrel-aged and sour beers on draft as well.
 For more great brewery options, check out the Denver Beer Trail.